French Upper Volta: History

-Until the end of the 19th century, the history of Upper Volta was dominated by the empire-building Mossi/Mossi Kingdoms, who are believed to have come up to their present location from present-day Northern Ghana.
+Until the end of the 19th century, the history of Upper Volta was dominated by the empire-building Mossi/Mossi Kingdoms, who are believed to have come up to their present location from present-day northern Ghana.
 For centuries, the Mossi peasant was both farmer and soldier, and the Mossi people were able to defend their religious beliefs and social structure against forcible attempts to convert them to Islam by Muslims from the northwest.

 When the French arrived and claimed the area in 1896, Mossi resistance ended with the capture of their capital at Ouagadougou.
 In 1919, certain provinces from Upper Senegal and Niger were united into a separate colony called the Upper Volta in the French West Africa federation.
 In 1932, the new colony was dismembered in a move to economise; it was reconstituted in 1937 as an administrative division called the Upper Coast.
 After World War II, the Mossi renewed their pressure for separate territorial status and on 4 September 1947, Upper Volta became a French West African territory again in its own right.

-The indigenous population is highly discriminated against.
+The indigenous population was highly discriminated against.
 For example, African children were not allowed to ride bicycles or pick fruit from trees, "privileges" reserved for the children of colonists.
 Violating these regulations could land parents in jail.

 A revision in the organisation of French overseas territories began with the passage of the Basic Law (Loi Cadre) of 23 July 1956.
 This act was followed by reorganisational measures approved by the French parliament early in 1957 that ensured a large degree of self-government for individual territories.
 Upper Volta became an autonomous republic in the French community on 11 December 1958.

 Upper Volta achieved independence on 5 August 1960.
 The first president, Maurice Yaméogo, was the leader of the Voltaic Democratic Union (UDV).
 The 1960 constitution provided for election by universal suffrage of a president and a national assembly for five year terms; however, soon after coming to power, Yaméogo banned all political parties other than the UDV.